mikealsim/RGBA_tiff_to_jpg/README.md

 # RGBA_tiff_to_jpg
-4 Band tiff to CMYK jpg to preserve 4 channels @ 8 bit as a jpg and reverse, using fast libraries TurboJpeg and vips.
+4 Band tiff to CMYK jpg to preserve 4 channels @ 8 bit as a jpg and the reverse process, using fast libraries TurboJpeg and vips.
 Created to compress 4 band tiffs for ftp while still being an easly viewable format, CMYK jpgs can are more effeciant than 2 jpgs.

 While the jpg is stored as CMYK the chanels are not changed. <br>
   R=C<br>